 Okay, well, that’s going to take way more than just a paragraph in one post.

-On my website, I teach game design and development, but here on Medium I talk about the business and marketing of video games.
+Here on my website, I teach game design and development, as well as the business and marketing of video games.
 If you don’t already know me, I’ve been working in digital marketing since early February 2008 and I want to take that experience and share it with you.

 As a game designer, I don’t see other devs and designers as competition.
 We’re a community.
 We’re in this together.
 I want us all to succeed and be able to share our creations with the world.
-So follow me on Medium and/or LinkedIn and let’s share our ideas and learn from each other.
+Subscribe to the email list below) and let’s share our ideas and learn from each other.

 Leave the ads to people who just reskin games and release them under different names hoping to make a few quick bucks.